foaria/nkom/README.md

 # pmmp-packed-plugin-manager
-A tool that allows you to manage PMMP plugins like apt or npm
+Tools that can manage PMMP plugins like apt and npm